Cochise County, Arizona

 Cochise County (/koʊˈtʃiːs/ koh-CHEESS) is a county in the southeastern corner of the U.S. state of Arizona.
-It is named after Cochise, a Chiricahua Apache who was a key war leader during the Apache Wars.
+It is named after Cochise, a Chiricahua Apache, who was a key war leader during the Apache Wars.

-The population was 125,447 at the 2020 census.
+Its population was 125,447 at the 2020 census.
 The county seat is Bisbee and the most populous city is Sierra Vista.

-Cochise County includes the Sierra Vista-Douglas, Arizona Metropolitan Statistical Area.
+Cochise County includes the Sierra Vista–Douglas, Arizona metropolitan statistical area.
 The county borders southwestern New Mexico and the northwestern Mexican state of Sonora.

 History

 In 1528, Spanish explorers Álvar Núñez Cabeza de Vaca, Estevanico, and Fray Marcos de Niza survived a shipwreck off the Texas coast.
 Captured by Native Americans, they spent eight years finding their way back to Mexico City, via the San Pedro Valley.
 Their journals, maps, and stories led to the Cibola, seven cities of gold myth.
 The Expedition of Francisco Vásquez de Coronado in 1539 using it as his route north through what they called the Guachuca Mountains of Pima (Tohono O'odham) lands and later part of the mission routes north, but was actually occupied by the Sobaipuri descendants of the Hohokam.
-They found a large Pueblo (described as a small city) between modern Benson and Whetstone, and several smaller satellite villages and smaller pueblos including ones on Fort Huachuca, Huachuca City and North Eastern Fry.
-About 1657 Father Kino visited the Sobaipuris just before the Apache forced most from the valley, as they were struggling to survive due to increasing Chiricahua Apache attacks as they moved into the area of Texas Canyon of the Dragoon Mountains.
-In 1775, Presidio Santa Cruz de Terrenate was founded on the west bank of the San Pedro River to protect the natives as well as the Mexican settlers who supplied the mission stations.
-The presidio was chronically short on provisions due to raids, however, and lacked personnel to adequately patrol the eastern route due to wars with France and England, so the main route north shifted west to the Santa Cruz valley, farther from the range of the Chiricahua Apache who almost exclusively controlled the area by 1821.
+They found a large Pueblo (described as a small city) between modern Benson and Whetstone, and several smaller satellite villages and smaller pueblos including ones on Fort Huachuca, Huachuca City, and North Eastern Fry.
+About 1657, Father Kino visited the Sobaipuris just before the Apache forced most from the valley, as they were struggling to survive due to increasing Chiricahua Apache attacks as they moved into the area of Texas Canyon of the Dragoon Mountains.
+In 1775, Presidio Santa Cruz de Terrenate was founded on the west bank of the San Pedro River to protect the natives and the Mexican settlers who supplied the mission stations.
+The presidio was chronically short on provisions due to raids, however, and lacked personnel to adequately patrol the eastern route due to wars with France and England, so the main route north shifted west to the Santa Cruz Valley, farther from the range of the Chiricahua Apache, who almost exclusively controlled the area by 1821.